-The determinant tomato plants I experimented with rooted, but they did not produce many tomatoes.
+The determinant tomato plants (also called bush tomatoes) I experimented with rooted, but they did not produce many tomatoes.
 I recommend trying indeterminate tomato plants for your first attempt to root tomato suckers.

 Most indeterminate tomato plants need 80-90 days to mature before ripening fruit.
 Cherry or grape type tomatoes usually produce quicker than other varieties and are a good candidate to experiment with.

 Even though our growing season is short, I have had some good success with the second planting of tomatoes cloned from suckers.
-I found that if I transplant the rooted cuttings to the garden by the end of June, there is enough time for them to adapt and begin producing fruit before our first frost in October.
+I found that if I transplant the rooted cuttings to the garden by the end of June, there is still enough time for them to adapt and begin producing fruit before our first frost in October.

 Choose a dry day to trim or prune your tomato plants so the cut area heals over quickly reducing the chances of disease.

 The plants will wilt for the first few days due to the shock of cutting.
 Keep the jar out of direct sunlight for a few days so the cutting can recover.

-3. Change the water every few days replacing with warm water so you don’t shock the roots.
+Change the water every few days replacing with warm water so you don’t shock the roots.
 You should see some roots forming within a week.

-4. Once the roots are about an inch long, they are ready to be transplanted into larger containers or their permanent location in the garden.
+Once the roots are about an inch long, they are ready to be transplanted into larger containers or their permanent location in the garden.